Milanese fashion: Prada animates the male form with 1940s couture that aims to liberate, not restrict - ExBulletin

 Milanese fashion: Prada animates the male form with 1940s couture that aims to liberate, not restrict

-MILAN (AP) The architecture of Prada’s showroom changes with each season, but never as fluidly as for menswear spring-summer 2024.
+MILANO– The architecture of Prada’s showroom changes every season, but never as fluidly as for menswear spring-summer 2024.

 The collection was seen through a wall of clear falling mud, a form of fluid architecture that gathered on the metal grid track in a pile of green moss.
 The moving architecture was a metaphor for a collection intended to express the fluidity of men’s fashion.